parsa-fadaei/monitoring-stack/README.md

 - NGINX web server
 - FastAPI application metrics

-*Screenshots and Other Implemented Features to be added to README.md soon.*
+*Screenshots, Deeper Description and Other Implemented Features to be added respectively on README.md soon.*
 ---

 # Architecture